lmstudio-ai/mlx-engine/CONTRIBUTING.md

 2. **Create a new branch** for your changes
 3. Follow the development instructions in the README.md
 4. Make your changes
 5. Test thoroughly
+6. Make sure the pre-commit hooks pass
-6. Submit your PR
+7. Submit your PR

 ## Creating Good Pull Requests